spatters/spatters.github.io/docs/mma-matmul.md

 }
 ```
 {% endraw %}
-The `mma` instruction is warp-wide, with each of the 32 threads provides 8 `fp16` elements from A, 4 `fp16` elements from B and 4 `fp32` elements from C, and recieves 4 output `fp32` elements from D. The 8 `fp16` elements of A are packed into 4 32 bit registers, and similarly the 4 elements of B into 2 32 bit registers.
+The `mma` instruction is warp-wide, each of the 32 threads provides 8 `fp16` elements from A, 4 `fp16` elements from B and 4 `fp32` elements from C, and recieves 4 output `fp32` elements from D. The 8 `fp16` elements of A are packed into 4 32 bit registers, and similarly the 4 elements of B into 2 32 bit registers.

-The matrix elements held by each thread in its registers are called a matrix fragment, and the required mapping from thread ID to fragments for A is shown below
+The matrix elements held by each thread in its registers are called a matrix fragment, and the required mapping from thread ID to fragments for A is shown below:
 ![a-fragment](/assets/images/a-fragment.png)
 A is split into 4 8x8 submatrices, and each submatrix is split across the warp in a row major fashion which each thread holding two `fp16` values in one of its 32 bit registers.
 Mappings for `B, C & D` are defined similarly and can be found in the [PTX docs](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html#warp-level-matrix-fragment-mma-16816-float).

+We will later use the `ldmatrix` instruction to load fragements to registers, but for now we'll do this per thread to demostrate the mapping.
 The main loop of Kernel 1 contains the code to load matrix fragments to registers and call the `mma` instruction.

 ```c++
 for (int kStart=0; kStart < K; kStart += K_BLOCK) {